Survivor Advocacy & Healing - CAPE

 • Assist survivors with obtaining a civil order of protection (legal) or a no-contact order (University)

-• Accompany survivors to the hospital following an assault in order to receive a medical evaluation and/or a SANE forensic exam, which is used to collect evidence should the survivor decide to pursue a criminal investigation
+• Accompany survivors to the hospital or clinic following an assault in order to receive a medical evaluation and/or a medical forensic exam (MFE), which is used to collect evidence should the survivor decide to pursue a criminal investigation

 • Discuss options for financial assistance

-• Help report an incident to the DU Office of Title IX, and accompany survivors throughout the investigative process
+• Guide a survivor through reporting to the DU Office of Title IX, and accompany survivors throughout the investigative process

 • Assist with reporting an incident to the Denver Police Department or other law enforcement agencies, and accompany survivors to the police station